GSA-TTS/10x-website/investments/01-investments-in-benefits-eligibility.md

 ### USAGov's Benefits Finder

 Information on government benefits and services is typically agency centered, rather than human centered.
 10x invested in building a tool to help the public easily identify the benefits they might be eligible for.
-Formerly known as BEARS, you can read more about our investment in the <a class="usa-link usa-link--external" rel="noreferrer" href="https://www.usa.gov/benefit-finder">Benefits Finder</a> at USA&period;gov.
+Formerly known as BEARS, you can read more about our investment in the <a class="usa-link" href="{{ '/news/bears/' | url }}">Benefits Eligibility Awareness Resource Service</a> project or explore
+<a class="usa-link usa-link--external" rel="noreferrer" href="https://www.usa.gov/benefit-finder">Benefits Finder</a> at USA&period;gov.

 ### Benefits&period;gov discovery